-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

-Are you looking to sell your home but aren’t too keen on spending thousands on real estate commissions?
+Are you looking to sell your home but aren’t keen on spending thousands on real estate commissions?
 Then you may have considered selling your house privately.

 While this is a viable option, it’s not as easy as you might think.
 There’s a lot of work involved in selling your home on your own.
-And if you’re not careful, you might not be saving as much as you think.
+And if you’re not careful, you might not be saving as much as you intended.

-Can You Sell Your Home Privately?
+Can You Sell Your House Privately In Canada?

 Yes, you can sell your home without the assistance of a real estate agent.
 Some sellers take the DIY route to sell their homes to avoid paying commissions.

 However, selling privately requires a lot of work and tasks that sellers generally do not have the skillset or experience for.
-This is an important consideration to make before you decide whether or not to sell on your own.
+This is an important consideration to make before you decide whether to sell on your own.

 One of the key components of selling a home is marketing it to buyers.
 To do that, you’ll want to advertise your property on various websites to get as many eyes on your home as possible.
-Fortunately, there are multiple websites available to homeowners to help them sell their homes privately, which are commonly referred to as “For Sale By Owners” (FSBO) websites.
+Fortunately, there are multiple websites available to homeowners to help them sell their homes privately, which are commonly referred to as “For Sale By Owner” (FSBO) websites.

 Alternatively, you can pay a small fee to a discount broker to access the Multiple Listing Service (MLS) website.

-Reasons To Sell Your Home Yourself
+Reasons To Sell Your House Privately

 There are a few reasons you may want to try selling your home yourself: